Sexual activity during pregnancy

-Most women can continue to engage in sexual activity, including sexual intercourse, throughout pregnancy.
+Most women can continue to engage in sexual activity during pregnancy, including sexual intercourse.
 Most research suggests that during pregnancy both sexual desire and frequency of sexual relations decrease.
-In context of this overall decrease in desire, some studies indicate a second-trimester increase, preceding a decrease during the third trimester.
+In the context of this overall decrease in desire, some studies indicate a second-trimester increase, preceding a decrease during the third trimester.

 Sex during pregnancy is a low-risk behavior except when the healthcare provider advises that sexual intercourse be avoided for particular medical reasons.
-For a healthy pregnant woman, there is a variety of safe ways to have sex during pregnancy.
+For a healthy pregnant woman, there are a variety of safe ways to have sex during pregnancy.

 Desire and frequency

 Most research suggests that, during pregnancy, sexual desire and frequency of sexual relations decrease.
-In context of this overall decrease in desire, some studies indicate a second-trimester increase, preceding a decrease.
+In the context of this overall decrease in desire, some studies indicate a second-trimester increase, preceding a decrease.
 However, these decreases are not universal: a significant number of women report greater sexual satisfaction throughout their pregnancies.

 Safety

-Sex during pregnancy is a low-risk behaviour except when the physician advises that sexual intercourse be avoided, because it may, in some pregnancies, lead to serious pregnancy complications or health issues such as a high-risk for premature labour or a ruptured uterus.
+Sex during pregnancy is a low-risk behaviour except when the physician advises that sexual intercourse be avoided, because it may, in some pregnancies, lead to serious pregnancy complications or health issues such as a high risk for premature labour or a ruptured uterus.
 Such a decision may be based upon a history of difficulties in a previous childbirth.
 However, it has been observed that evidence in this area is lacking and physicians' advice is more likely to be based on supposition than scientific knowledge.